kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 type ScenarioEvent struct {
   // ID for this event.
 Normally, the system sets this field for you.
   ID string
-  // Time indicates the time at which the event occurs.
+  // Step indicates the step at which the event occurs.
-  Time FakeTime
+  Step ScenarioStep
   // Operation describes which operation this event wants to do.
   // Only "Create", "Patch", "Delete", "Done" are valid operations in ScenarioEvent.
   Operation OperationType